 Thanks for sharing these great example, Anne, and I’m sure many of us look forward to reading She Made Them Family.

 This 358-page book has photos, letters and documents on almost every page.
-You may order the book by emailing Anne at: email@example.com, and visiting her website at www.whatsinastory.ca.
+You may order the book by emailing Anne at: firstname.lastname@example.org, and visiting her website at www.whatsinastory.ca.
 You may also buy a copy from the Bomber Command Museum in Nanton, Alberta.
+For more information about this and other great wartime books visit the Bomber Command Museum website here: She Made Them Family.

 * * * * *